|CPU||Quad-Core ARM Cortex-A53|

 - DDR3/DDR3L controller (up to 3GB of 667MHz(DDR-1333))

 H5 SoC is supported since v2017.05.
 See the device specific pages for defconfigs.

-Soon to be released Linux 4.12 adds initial support for the H5 SoC.
+Linux 4.12 added initial support for the H5 SoC.
 Features such as ethernet still require official kernel 4.13+ or manual patching.

 Boots an arm64 Linux 4.8 build with a minimal change to allow selecting the H3 pinctrl driver on arm64.
 Also one has to manually select CONFIG_SUN8I_H3_CCU by enabling: